peter88213/novelyst_templates/README.md

-# nv_templates
+# noveltree_templates

 A "Story Templates" manager plugin for [noveltree](https://peter88213.github.io/noveltree)

 Adds a **Story Templates** entry to the **Tools** menu to open a submenu for loading and saving the story structure.

-For more information, see the [project homepage](https://peter88213.github.io/nv_templates) with description and download instructions.
+For more information, see the [project homepage](https://peter88213.github.io/noveltree_templates) with description and download instructions.

 ## Feedback?
 Ideas?
 Feature requests?